cl-liamchiu/CA/README.md

     ```bash
     cd lab1/lab1
     ```
-2. Use the following command to run the testbench and the result will be stored in `log` floder.
+2. Use the following command to run the testbench and the result will be stored in `lab1/lab1/log` floder.
     ```bash
     make
     ```